vgs-samples/payment-orchestration-code-examples/README.md

 Before running the application, make sure, that you have access to your [Payment Orchestration Instance & API](https://www.verygoodsecurity.com/docs/payment-optimization/orchestration/quickstart) and all prerequisites are met, gateways and rules are set and you have access credentials to authenticate.

-This demo contains two flows:
+This demo contains 4 flows:
 - Default flow: Checkout create `financial_instruments` in Payment Orchestration application
 - Saved Cards flow: Allow usage of pre-saved `financial_instruments`
+- Transfer flow: Checkout complete payment flow, create `financial_instruments` and make a `transfer`
+- 3DS flow: example how client application can works with VGS 3DS API

 This demo is built with:
 - [VGS Payment Orchestration API](https://www.verygoodsecurity.com/docs/payment-optimization/orchestration)